Fast and Reliable Continuous Integration at Scale Using Resilio Platform & Jenkins for Global CI/CD

 10) You should now see the created token.
 In the next steps we’ll cover how we use this token while configuring the Jenkins build workflow, so this distribution job could be initiated by Jenkins.

-Execute the Resilio Connect – Jenkins Distribution Job
+Execute the Resilio Platform – Jenkins Distribution Job

-We will use the Resilio Connect API to execute the Distribution Job we created earlier.
-Resilio Connect API is RESTfull, so we will use a curl to generate the API call to trigger the distribution job.
+We will use the Resilio Platform API to execute the Distribution Job we created earlier.
+Resilio Platform API is RESTfull, so we will use a curl to generate the API call to trigger the distribution job.

 curl --insecure --header "Authorization: Token RESILIO_MC_TOKEN" --header "Content-Type: application/json" \